Banuba/videocall-android-kotlin/README.md

 4. Copy and Paste your agora token, app and chanel ID into appropriate section of `videocall-android-kotlin/app/src/main/java/com/banuba/sdk/example/videocall/AgoraClientToken.kt` with “” symbols.
 For example: agora_token = “place_your_token_here”
 5. Open the project in Android Studio and run the necessary target using the usual steps.

+# How an example works

+This project is based on the BanubaSDKManager.
+BanubaSdkManager creates and manages the Banuba camera.
+Agor also has its own camera module, but in this example the Agora camera is not used, so in order to disable Agora camera is called setExternalVideoSource(...).
+The frames from the Banuba camera are processed within BanubaSdk and the result transferred to the handler onFrameRendered(...).
+In the handler, frames are passed to the Agora module via pushExternalVideoFrame(...).

 # Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.